DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 ---

 ## Homework 4
 This homework assignment was about creating our first .NET MVC application.
-The goal of this project is to become familiar with the various ways you can use .NET MVC to create rich web applications.
-Through the creation of this page I learned how to use Razor and how to integrate C# programming with web application development.
+The goal was to become familiar with the various ways .NET MVC canb be used to create rich web applications.
+I learned how to use Razor and how to integrate C# programming with web application development.

 * You can find a description of this project [here](http://www.wou.edu/~morses/classes/cs46x/assignments/HW4.html)
 * Demo *unavailable*